FulgurCode/chss-chattanchal-website/README.md

 # CHSS Chattanchal Website

-This is website of Chattanchal Higher Seconday School created using React JS.
+This is the website of Chattanchal Higher Seconday School created using React JS.

 ## Contributing